TylerWolfe/Meta/faq.md

 Anything.
 Well, almost anything.
 We'd like Meta to be the source for everything that's new on the web: if it's linkable, it's submitable.
 There is a caveat here, we presently only allow "work-safe" material, which means no adult content.

-### What does the  on the right side of each headline do?

-It hides the particular item (also known as the "rtm-button").

 ### How is popularity determined?

 Each time you promote  a submission, it boosts it closer to the front page.
 Conversely, demoting  an item pushes it further down into oblivion.

-### How are "redditors" ranked?
+### How are "Metators" ranked?

-When a particular item is promoted or demoted, the user who posted it is either rewarded or punished--a system of editorial karma.
+When a particular item is promoted or demoted, the Metator who posted it is either rewarded or punished--a system of editorial karma.
 In the same way that popular submissions are voted to the top, the individuals who post them get increases in karma.
-Each "redditor" has an equal vote in rating submissions, regardless of his/her karma.
+Each "Metator" has an equal vote in rating submissions, regardless of his/her karma.
 Although democracy isn’t perfect, this experiment should supply the public with the information they demand while also rewarding those who provide it.

 ### How do I accumulate karma?